Georjay/edozien/README.md

 ## Extras

-Not that variables have been used in the settings.py
+Note that variables have been used in the settings.py